AOPLab/PenDown-be/README.md

 0. Notice
    If you don't want to set up environment, you can jump to [set up](#set-up) directly and then [use docker](#use-docker)
     Although you download both golang and gcc, you may still start fail due to package dependency.
-So docker is the recommended method.
+So **docker is the recommended method**.
     <br />

 1. Install golang